tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_18/puzzle_18.md

 In this puzzle, we'll implement the softmax function as a custom MAX Graph operation.
 Softmax takes a vector of real numbers and normalizes it into a probability distribution.

+The softmax function works by performing two main steps:
+1. Exponentiation: It applies the exponential function to each element of the input vector.
+This ensures all values are positive and amplifies the differences between them.
+Larger input values result in significantly larger exponential outputs, while smaller or negative values result in outputs closer to zero.

+2. Normalization: It then divides each exponentiated value by the sum of all the exponentiated values.
+This normalization step ensures that the resulting values are a valid probability distribution, meaning they are all between 0 and 1 and their sum is exactly 1.

 Mathematically, the softmax function is defined as:

 $$\Large \text{softmax}(x_i) = \frac{e^{x_i}}{\sum_{j=1}^{n} e^{x_j}}$$